Factbox: New coronavirus outbreak in Chinese city of Wuhan

 Some experts say the strain may not be as deadly as some other strains of coronavirus such as Severe Acute Respiratory Syndrome, which killed nearly 800 people worldwide during a 2002/03 outbreak that also originated from China.
 But little is known about the new virus, including its origin and how easily it can be transmitted between humans.

 As of Jan.
-19, there were 65 confirmed cases of patients with pneumonia caused by the new strain of coronavirus.
-All patients were either Wuhan residents or people who recently went to the city.
+20, there were more than 200 confirmed cases of patients with pneumonia caused by the new strain of coronavirus.
 Their symptoms included fever, coughing and difficulty breathing.

-Of the 62 patients in Wuhan itself, two have died and 19 have been discharged.
+Of the 198 patients in Wuhan itself, three have died and 25 have been cured.

+New cases include three patients outside of Wuhan, including two in Beijing, marking the first instances of the virus spreading to other Chinese cities.

+South Korea on Jan.
+20 reported a new case of the virus involving a Chinese traveller from Wuhan.
+Thailand has reported two confirmed cases of the virus, both of whom were Chinese tourists from Wuhan.

 China’s National Health Commission said in a statement on Jan.
 19 the source of the virus hasn’t been found and that its transmission path has not been fully mapped.